ttreit/Homonyms/DesignDoc.md

 ## Milestones
 June 1 - Propose language and tools that will be used to create the app.
-*Exploring Kivy/Python solution - May 22*
+*Exploring Kivy/Python solution - May 22.
+Kivy probably not what I want, researching alternatives including BeeWare Project*

 June 10th - App can read centralized list